-#2: Primary Astrobiology Literature Analysis (2 x 10%)
+#2: Primary Astrobiology Literature Analysis (15%)

-You will be assigned two peer-reviewed literature articles related to astrobiology.
-You will be expected to write a 800-1000 word critical review of each research article as if you were reviewing the paper for a professional journal.
+You will be assigned a peer-reviewed literature article related to astrobiology.
+You will be expected to write a critical review of the research article as if you were reviewing the paper for a professional journal.
 You will be provided formatting information.
 You must not plagiarize or cut-and-paste from the article or websites.
-All documents will be evaluated with Turn-it-In through the Canvas website.

-#3 Key Papers (10%)
+#3: Key Paper (15%)

-Beginning in week 3 or 4, each student will lead the discussion of one key scientific paper.
-Each student will be assigned a paper and the class date.
-Those days will usually be on Mondays during the double class.
-The student will present a 15-minute summary of the paper and guide the discussion for another 10-15 minutes.
-A loose format and other guidelines will be provided near the beginning of the course.
-All students are expected to have read the assigned paper in advance of the class and be actively involved in the discussions.
+Each student will be assigned a paper of historical importance to astrobiology.
+Beginning in week 3 or 4, each student will lead a short class discussion of that paper.
+The presentation format and procedure will be outlined during the first week of the course.
+All students are expected to have read every assigned paper in advance of the class and be actively involved in the discussions.